ValkyrienSkies/Valkyrien-Skies-2/README.md

 `Error occurred during initialization of VM
 Could not reserve enough space for 4194304KB object heap` For patch the problem go to gradle.properties and change `org.gradle.jvmargs=-Xmx4096M` to `org.gradle.jvmargs=-Xmx1024` or `org.gradle.jvmargs=-Xmx4G -XX:MaxMetaspaceSize=1G` to `org.gradle.jvmargs=-Xmx1G -XX:MaxMetaspaceSize=1G`

+## Attributions

+Valkyrien Skies 2 was originally created by Triode and Rubydesic.
+You can check other contributors by viewing the git history.

+The Create compatibility code was originally and largely written by [FluffyJenkins](https://github.com/FluffyJenkins/), but the git history was clobbered when we transferred the code from Clockwork